What do I do if I think my child has Neurodevelopmental difficulties?

 What happens if my child gets a diagnosis?

-A diagnosis of Autism may mean a referral to the Autism Family Support Team.
-A diagnosis of ADHD may require a referral to our ADHD Clinic.
-Medication may be considered by the ADHD clinic however this is only in certain cases and if used will not remove all the symptoms.
+Following a diagnosis of Autism spectrum disorder we will discuss a referral to the Autism Spectrum Education Team.
+Autism Spectrum Educational Team provide training courses to parents and support to young people to understand their diagnosis and support to schools to ensure the appropriate strategies and support are in place.
+A diagnosis of Attention Deficit Hyperactivity Disorder may require a referral to the Attention Deficit Hyperactivity Disorder Clinic at Scunthorpe General Hospital.
+Medication may be considered by the Attention Deficit Hyperactivity Disorder clinic however this is only in certain cases and if used will not remove all the symptoms.

 What happens if my child does not get a diagnosis?